 With a low score in the examination and a high achievement level in other admission requirements, you shall alarm admission authorities and they are sure to inquire the reasons for it while they interview you.
 Moreover, the four most recent scores achieved in the test are shown in your score report.
 Thus, endeavor to obtain a fruitful result in the least number of attempts.
 This is achievable by only well informed and dedicated students.
 Those who show any laxity in gathering information or preparation cannot hope to achieve a competitive score.
 Understandably so, such students shall not even be able to complete the demanding course of dentistry in future.
 Hence, DAT is not merely a test of your knowledge, but also a test of how hard you can work and how motivated you are to pursue the career.

 Preparation for the exam can be summarized in the following steps.

 Step 2: Gather information about the colleges you intend to apply to.
-Contact the colleges to understand the admission prerequisites including the minimum DAT scores and GPA required, the predental courses to be taken and their duration etc. If you register for DAT before making such inquiries, you might miss out on some important limitations placed by some colleges.
+Contact the colleges to understand the admission prerequisites including the minimum DAT scores and GPA required, the predental courses to be taken and their duration etc. If you register for the test before making such inquiries, you might miss out on some important limitations placed by some colleges.

-Step 3: Register for the DAT, according to the time you have in hand for preparation and the requirements of colleges if any.
+Step 3: Register for the test, according to the time you have in hand for preparation and the requirements of colleges if any.
 Keep sufficient time in hand for preparation and apply for a test date that does not coincide with other commitments and exams.

 Step 4: Prepare a study plan and implement it after carrying out intensive research about the sources of preparation that shall suit you best.
 A preparation strategy that takes into consideration your specific needs and your capabilities works best, provided it is implemented sincerely.

 Fear can paralyze even the most intelligent minds.
 On the other hand, confidence can help you overcome the most difficult obstacles in life.
-Keep your spirits high through the DAT testing experience and good preparation is sure to show you results.
+Keep your spirits high through the testing experience and good preparation is sure to show you results.